tum-v2/parloa-ui/README.md

 You can also integrate ESLint with your IDE:
  - For WebStorm, follow the instructions [here](https://www.jetbrains.com/help/webstorm/eslint.html#ws_js_eslint_automatic_configuration).
- - For VSCode, follow the instructions [here](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)
+ - For VSCode, follow the instructions [here](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).

 #### prettier
 There is already a ```.prettierrc``` file available in the repository, you can change the prettier configuration from there.

 prettier can also be integrated with your IDE:
- - For Webstorm, follow the instructions [here](https://prettier.io/docs/en/webstorm)
+ - For Webstorm, follow the instructions [here](https://prettier.io/docs/en/webstorm).
- - For VSCode, follow the instructions [here](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode);
+ - For VSCode, follow the instructions [here](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode).

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

-###Documentation & Comments
+###     Documentation & Comments
 In order to write consistent doc comments, we will use [TSDoc](https://tsdoc.org/).

 We are using ``eslint-plugin-tsdoc`` to integrate TSDoc with ESLint.
 This way, ESLint will issue a warning when the doc comments are not in TSDoc standards.

-To learn more about ``eslint-plugin-tsdoc``, check [here](https://www.npmjs.com/package/eslint-plugin-tsdoc)
+To learn more about ``eslint-plugin-tsdoc``, check [here](https://www.npmjs.com/package/eslint-plugin-tsdoc).